Glossary of cue sports terms: F

 A violation of a particular game's rules for which a set penalty is imposed.
-In many pool games the penalty for a foul is ball-in-hand anywhere on the table for the opponent.
+In many pool games the penalty for a foul is anywhere on the table for the opponent.
 In some games such as straight pool, a foul results in a loss of one or more points.
 In one-pocket, in which a set number of balls must be made in a specific pocket, upon a foul the player must return a ball to the table.
 In some games, three successive fouls in a row brings the loss of a game.
 In straight pool, a third successive foul results in a loss of 16 points (15 plus one for the foul).